 This is my favorite addition of 2017.

 I’d been looking for a dual crown watch for a while so when I saw that this 1970 model was offered in 40 mm, I jumped on it.

 It has a solid stainless case with a screw-down crown and a mechanical self-winding movement (Seiko NH35).

-The combination of the domed mineral crystal and the internal bezel in the same color of the dial is great.
+The combination of the domed mineral crystal and the internal bezel in the same color as the dial is great.
 Also, the orange accents make it stand out from the rest.

 This watch is a classic dive watch with elements of both older Rolex models (the dial) and the Omega Seamaster (the case).
 However, it has enough uniqueness to stand on its own.
 I love the contrast of the grayish dial with the vintage color Super Luminova.